 The cremated remains are transferred to a processor to reduce the bone fragments to a fine granule-type consistency which in turn is placed in a sealed container.
 The name plate and an identifying label are attached.

 The container accommodates all of the cremated remains.
 In the unusual event that an ash container is insufficient to hold all of the ashes, an extra container is used.
-Ash containers are held until instructions are received from the family or applicant.
+Ash containers are held until instructions are received from the applicant or their nominated representative.
 The ashes are then, subject to Health Department Regulations, dealt with according to the instruction given.

 Should no instructions be received within a reasonable time (approximately 12 months), in line with Health Department Regulations, unclaimed cremated remains are interred within the grounds of the crematorium.